repotool — query or manipulate a CVS, Subversion, git, bzr, hg, or darcs repository in a uniform way

 The 'compare-branches' action takes two repository directories, extracts a list of branches common to both, then compares the repository contents at each branch in the list, generating a compare report for each.
 You can follow the command verb with one or more -x options followed by basenames of paths to exclude from comparison.
 You can get a context-diff report on file differences with the -u option.

-The 'compare-all' action takes two repository directories, and runs all 3 above compare actions on them.
+The 'compare-all' action takes two repository directories, and runs all three above compare actions on them.
 Even if the same name is a tag in one repository and a branch in the other, it will compare them against each other.
 Not distinguishing them is useful as CVS tags that are not applied to every file in the repository may get converted to branches.
 The options are the same as 'compare-tags'.

 Subversion URLs are as specified in the public documentation for Subversion.
 CVS URLs must specify a host and repository path, followed by a '#', followed by a module name.
+URLs for git and hg should be in the form normally used for clone commands

 This program uses the $TMPDIR environment variable, defaulting